Skip to content

 Referred to as the ‘medicinal emerald,’ dioptase was believed to have medicinal properties attributed to its copper content.
 Ancient healers utilized dioptase for its fungicidal effects, a testament to the stone’s practical and therapeutic applications.

 Dioptase can be pulverized and used as a pigment for painting; however, due to its copper content, its dust is toxic.
+Archaeological findings suggest dioptase was used as a pigment in artifacts dating back to the Stone Age.

-It wasn’t until 1797 when French mineralogist René Just Haüy accurately classified dioptase as a distinct mineral, recognizing its unique properties and solidifying its place in the mineralogical world.
+It wasn’t until 1797 that French mineralogist René Just Haüy accurately classified dioptase as a distinct mineral, recognizing its unique properties and solidifying its place in the mineralogical world.
 This historical journey underlines the significance and enduring allure of the dioptase stone.

 Physical Properties and Cleavage Planes of Dioptase